jsdelivrbot/brandzooka-code-challenge/README.md

 ## Acknowledgments

 * A big thank you to Brandzooka for granting me the opportunity to take this challenge
-* I'd also like to thank Kaiba, my furry companion, for hanging out with me while I coded and for being such a good dog
+* I'd also like to thank Kaiba, my furry companion, for hanging out with me while I coded and for being such a good pup